NiraOfficial/niraclient/README.md

+## Enterprise Only:
+The Nira Upload API requires an Enterprise Nira account.
+The instrutions below only apply to Enterprise accounts.

 ## Quick Start:
 First, download a release or clone the repo and from within the directory, run `python nira.py configure` on a terminal, which will guide you through the process of providing your API key and secret.